Hernán Terrazas: Banzerato and generalship

 Terrazas giving a speech during the centenary of the War of the Pacific.

 In 1971, Hugo Banzer and a group of other colonels launched a coup that overthrew Torres.
 Classmates at the Military College of the Army, Terrazas and Banzer had known each other for a long time.
 Between 1972 and 1974, Terrazas was a candidate for promotion but was passed over twice.
 Nonetheless, his endeavors were successful as he reached the rank of general by 1974.
 First, he was promoted to brigadier general in 1974.
 Later on, he was promoted to division general by a Supreme Decree passed by Banzer himself.
 As senior officer of the Bolivian Army, Terrazas carried out several diplomatic missions and held a variety of positions within the army.
 Among the positions he held, Terrazas served as Chief of Staff of the Bolivian Armed Forces and as Inspector General of the army.

-Official portrait of General Hernán Terrazas Céspedes as Mayor of Cochabamba.

 He also represented Bolivia in state visits to Brazil, Argentina, and Chile.
 Visits to these particular countries were most likely carried out to ensure the continued co-operation between the participants of Operation Condor.
 Jorge Rafael Videla, Augusto Pinochet, and Ernesto Geisel were all important allies of their fellow dictator Banzer.
 Altogether, this was an effort to contain the spread of communism or anti-americanism in the Southern Cone.
 Trained in counterinsurgency and guerilla warfare, Terrazas' commando training was a byproduct of the Monroe Doctrine.
 For his central roles in several visits to Brazil, Geisel granted the illustrious Brazilian Order of Military Merit to Terrazas on 8 March 1978.

 Mayor of Cochabamba

 Not long after Banzer had been ousted by Juan Pereda, Terrazas was appointed Mayor of Cochabamba.
-Terrazas advocated for the development of the town of Torotoro and its infrastructure while he was Mayor.
+Terrazas advocated for the development of the town of Torotoro and its infrastructure whilst he was Mayor.
 Participating in such an activity was common at the time and a part of the urban-rural dynamics coming from the major metropolitan center of Cochabamba.
-Terrazas also drafted several plans, in his hort tenure, to improve the urban infrastructure of the city.
+Terrazas also drafted several plans, in his short tenure, to improve the urban infrastructure of the city.
 Although almost no construction began during his tenure, most of Terrazas' urban planning, which took into consideration the necessity of functionality and profit, was carried out by his successors.
 The unstable political situation of the country at the time eventually forced Terrazas out of office.
 Not long after this, he had been forcibly retired alongside the majority of generals that worked closely with Banzer.